Li-Ming-Fan/transformer-tensorflow/README.md

 # Transformer-Tensorflow

-Transformer, Tensorflow
+Transformer, Tensorflow.
 Dealing with a toy task: to copy a sequence of numbers.

 ### Example results